As the internet turns 50, experts weigh future advances and emerging issues

 “The internet has changed our ideas of time and space and distance,” Bell says.
 “The internet can instantly tell us who was president in 1969, and what hours the new restaurant in town is open.
 We can watch a rover moving around on Mars.
 I can keep track of my friends in America from Australia.”

 The internet also has created new communities, bringing together people from all over the world because they share a common love for the same band, Pez dispensers or a TV chef.

 Of course, the existence of the internet also means anonymous online trolls can flood social media with hateful comments, and overseas bots can post negative and untruthful tweets about politicians and celebrities to incite anger, dissension and even violence.

 And while enterprises of all sizes use the internet to streamline their supply chain management operations and connect customers more closely with their brands, they also have to deal with hackers stealing customers’ financial information, or competing corporations and nation states planting negative online comments or using the internet to spy on their product plans or financials.

-Privacy, or the increasing loss of it, also is a problem thanks to the internet – or more accurately, thanks to the way we use the internet .
+Privacy, or the increasing loss of it, also is a problem thanks to the internet – or more accurately, thanks to the way we use the internet.

 “As the years have passed, the internet has been getting smarter,” says David Reinsel, a senior vice president at IDC, a technology analyst firm.
 “You’re no longer just going somewhere.
 It’s watching you go somewhere, and it is learning about you by what you purchase and what you search and what you ‘like.’

-With everything you do online, you leave a trail of information.
+"With everything you do online, you leave a trail of information.
 Your digital self is more you than your physical self now.
-And it’s pushing information at you based on what it knows about you.”
+And it’s pushing information at you based on what it knows about you."

 Companies are using all of that personal information to strategically target individual users with specific advertisements and marketing.

 “Before a company would create a product for men or for a particular generation,” Reinsel says.
 “Now with the information they’re getting about us online, they can tailor it down to the individual.
 Think about the day you walk into a restaurant and you’re greeted by name and you’re presented a menu that takes into account what foods you like and your allergies.

-We’re not there yet, but that’s where we’re heading.
+"We’re not there yet, but that’s where we’re heading.
 The downside, though, is if that restaurant tells your health insurance company that you ordered the banana split.
-I have a problem with that.”
+I have a problem with that."

 Companies have a lot of opportunities to siphon information about our likes and dislikes, our political leanings, our hobbies and our 2 a.m. shopping sprees because our laptops, tablets and smartphones have become something of an extra appendage.
 We’re rarely unconnected.

 The thought of it makes many people anxious and feel at loose ends.
 Surveys have shown that while many people scroll online news sites, Twitter and Facebook over their morning coffee, others can’t even wait until they get out of bed to check to see what’s happening in the world or what memes are being posted.
 We’re addicted.

 We’re so connected that entire businesses – AirBnB, Uber, GrubHub and online mega giant Amazon – exist totally online.